 Mora Pets Heated Cat Blanket

-This cat heating pad also comes with a one year warranty from Mora Pets.
+This cat heating pad is comfortable to use with a plush top and fleece bottom, and also comes with a one year warranty from Mora Pets.

-A great option for smaller cats at a similar price point to the Mora Heated Pad.
+A great option at a similar price point to the Mora Heated Pad.

 Ancol Self Heating Pet Pad